 In order to combat these issues many plant enthusiasts rely on insecticides or pesticides.
 However, these can be immensely harmful to the environment as well as those who might consume the plant-based products.
 The chemicals present within these solutions can lead to negative side effects in addition to the desired result.

 Thus, in order to minimize the effect of these pesticides, a significant portion of gardeners and farmers are turning to organic or natural sources of pest control.
+In addition, there are also extremely high quality organic fertilizers that we recommend.

 Pest Control Basics